lschmidt7/geo-therm/README.md

 A primeira rotina faz a requisição do clima de todas as cidades e armazena no banco
 > ```node get-weather all```

-A segundo rotina faz a requisição do clima de uma única cidade
+A segunda rotina faz a requisição do clima de uma única cidade
 > ```node get-weather nome_cidade```

 ## Rotina Automatizada